lupeluna/lupeluna/README.md

 ## Hi there!  👋    My name is Lupe.
 ***
-#### Developing Data Scientist with a passion for analyzing data and coding.
+#### Developing Data Sciente Student with a high interest in analyzing data and coding.

 ### Technical Skills